sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 9
 }}}

+=== More constructions ===

+linear codes got a function to compute its coset graph; undirected graphs got a method to quickly compute their antipodal quotients.

 === More iterators ===

 Some methods have been turned to iterators to avoid returning long lists [[https://trac.sagemath.org/ticket/23002| 23002]], [[https://trac.sagemath.org/ticket/30470|30470]].